Changissnz/selfinterest/README.md

 of indentured servants were decapitated for forming a resistance against Christian opposition, while a slave in another hemisphere can be a comfortable secondary person.
-In matters of unfairness, a Christian priestess says "please" anytime she wants something, and gets it all because she is a devout religious representative.
+In matters of unfairness, a Christian priestess says "please" anytime she wants something, and gets it, all because she is a devout religious representative.
+The human being can be something else outside of their internal thought, could they not?
+Man can be a critic, as woman can be a liar.
+Despite some matters that did indeed occur and yet others that were greatly dramatized, with objectives to denounce certain faiths, there cannot be retellings that are all complete and nonfiction.
+Human beings, in quests to "transcend" what they can or do know, have used religion in ways much more broad and comprehensive than standalone scientific tools.
+For one to view themself as nothing more than a means to an ends would be self-denying if they have a desire to be more complete than their functions.
+Human beings also are inclined, in some contexts, to interpret their existence in ways that are not fully controlled by social constraints or ruled by constructs of politicized ranks.